-Market Report up until March 2016
+Market report up until September 2016

 All percentage changes in this report refer to month-on-month price changes and are provided by Mintec.

 Brent crude oil prices fell on ICE London (-6%) due to uncertainty over the global economic outlook including concerns over the UK’s vote to leave the EU, and a stronger USD.

 EU diesel (-8%) fell to their lowest level in over two months due to high stock levels and falling demand.